 My current favorite, Merida, the first princess character who did not attain a romantic interest in her appearance in the joint Disney/Pixar movie Brave, is one that teaches about humility and how pride often tends to lead to one’s downfall.

-It’s one where the titular character refuses to marry a son of the neighboring clans because she values herself too much to just be part of tradition, and thus seeks magical assistance in changing her fate as such.
+It’s one where the titular character refuses to marry a son of the neighboring clans because she values herself too much to just be part of the tradition, and thus seeks magical assistance in changing her fate as such.

-That, of course leads to several issues, one where she gets turned into a bear alongside her mother, and has to learn how to overcome the pride she holds so high and reconcile with her father, which she does in the end.
+That, of course, leads to several issues, one where she gets turned into a bear alongside her mother and has to learn how to overcome the pride she holds so high and reconcile with her father, which she does in the end.